-Labour pledges 'tougher' standards for rented houses - BBC News
+Labour vow on 'tougher' housing standards

 "After seven years of failure the Conservatives have no plan to fix the housing crisis."

-But Tory housing minister Gavin Barwell said licensing landlords would amount to a "tenants' tax", as the cost of the licences would be passed on in higher rent.
+But Conservative housing minister Gavin Barwell said licensing landlords would hit renters because the cost of the licences would be passed on in higher rent.

 Mr Barwell said: "This is just another misjudged and nonsensical Jeremy Corbyn idea: a town hall 'tenants' tax' that would hit every tenant in the pocket with higher rents.